After the Glitter Fades

-"After the Glitter Fades" is a 1981 song by the American singer/songwriter Stevie Nicks.
-It was the fourth and final single from her debut solo album, Bella Donna.
+"After the Glitter Fades" is a 1981 song by American singer-songwriter Stevie Nicks.
+It was the fourth and final single from her debut solo album Bella Donna.

 Reception

 Cash Box called it "a plaintive rock lament" that "captures that unique Nicks magic."

 Charts

 "After the Glitter Fades" was released April 30, 1982 and peaked at No. 32 on the Billboard Hot 100 and reached No. 36 spot on the Billboard Adult Contemporary chart.
 The song also peaked at #70 on the Billboard Hot Country Tracks.